jonmacd/Stepper_Motor_Box/README.md

 # Stepper Motor Box

-Arduino code to control a stepper motor to move a platform up and down.
+Arduino project to control a stepper motor which moves a platform up and down.

 Up, Down, Stop, Zero (home), Motor Speed functions in the Arduino code.